NoahWright87/NoahWrightDev/_pages/long-resume.md

 This is also where I got to work with a true CI/CD pipeline.
 No more manually logging into a server to run an installer like I did in the Air Force - here I just committed code and BOOM off it went.
 Now I'm spoiled and can never go back to the old ways.
 The military loved the word agile, but this job is where I got to see truly agile development at work.
 We got a lot done really quickly thanks to some well-managed structure.

-## Airman Leadership School, USAF | Mar 2016 - Feb 2020
+## Airman Leadership School, USAF
+March 2016 - February 2020
+{: .text-right}

 > That introverted programmer?
 Of course that's who should be our next instructor, because the Air Force loves a "well-rounded Airman"

 Switching jobs in the military is common.
 Sometimes it is voluntary, sometimes you are "voluntold".
 This one was a bit of a mixture.
 Because of my experience of helping in the classroom of tech school, I expressed interest to my unit's leadership about becoming an instructor.
 They must have seen potential in me, because they submitted my name to become an instructor... *of a non-technical course*.